riiid/riiid-labs_back-end_assessment/Assessment/README.md

   - add an attendee
   - add an attendee to the list for a talk
   - remove an attendee from a talk

+- Include an informative README.md to explain your thoughts and approach

 - (Optional) Execute and describe testing process
 - (Optional) Document and list endpoints with brief explanations